Zoidmania/pyllock/readme.md

   ```
 - This doesn't work on Windows. `make` is generally not something you'd use on Windows, though I'm
   sure I could accomplish a similar batch script to do this too.
 But I don't want to.
+- It would be nice if we could pass arguments to `make pyproject`, or optionally prompt the user for
+  values to fill in.
+But, dumping the file to the project root and manually editing it is fine for
+  now.